-- 45. The TEC must calculate learner component funding allocations based on the number of valid domestic enrolments who are part of the learner groups identified below at each eligible TEO.
-Funding allocated under the learner component is in addition to the funding allocated under the delivery component and is not subject to recovery under paragraphs 96-102. - 46.
-This funding does not apply to valid domestic enrolments in the assessment and verification mode of delivery. - 47.
+- identified below at each eligible TEO.
+Funding allocated under the learner component is in addition to the funding allocated under the delivery component and is not subject to recovery under paragraphs 89-95. - 43.
+This funding does not apply to valid domestic enrolments in the assessment and verification mode of delivery. - 44.
 The learner component rates per EFTS are:

-Eligible learner Rate Learners with low prior attainment and/or disabled \$1,295.00 learners Māori and/or Pacific learners at Levels 1-2 (work-based \$148.00 only) Māori and/or Pacific learners at Levels 3-6 \$148.00 Māori and/or Pacific learners at Level 7 (non-degree) \$355.00
+Eligible learner Rate Learners with low prior attainment and/or disabled \$1,327.00 learners 700 Māori and/or Pacific learners at Levels 1-2 (work-based \$152.00 only) Māori and/or Pacific learners at Levels 3-6 \$152.00 Māori and/or Pacific learners at Level 7 (non-degree) \$364.00

-- 48. A 'learner with low prior attainment' is someone who at the date of enrolment has not previously achieved a qualification on the NZQCF at Level 3 or above or equivalent. - 49.
-Following the calculations above, 20% of each allocation will be paid subject to paragraphs 50-62 below.
+- 45. A 'learner with low prior attainment' is someone who at the date of enrolment has not previously achieved a qualification on the NZQCF at Level 3 or above or equivalent. - Following the calculations above, 20% of each allocation will be paid subject to paragraphs 47-52 below.